FACT: Geothermal systems provide the most efficient, comfortable and environmentally friendly method of heating & cooling.

 What is an open-loop system?

 The term “open loop” is commonly used to describe a geothermal heat pump system that uses groundwater from a conventional well as a heat source in winter and a heat sink in summer.
-The groundwater is pumped through the heat pump where heat is extracted (in winter) or rejected (in summer), then the uncontaminated water is disposed of in an appropriate manner.
-Since groundwater is a relatively constant temperature year-round, it is an excellent heat source/heat sink for a geothermal system.
+The groundwater is passed through a secondary heat exchanger that is connected to the heat pump, and then is discharged into a pond, creek, stream, or well.

 Example of an open-loop geothermal system